UTSCC09/project-fullstackarmy/README.md

 - mongodb - to interact with the database
 - graphql - to work with graphql
 - express-graphql - same as above
+- mongo-sanitize - to sanitize inputs into mongoose queries
+- jsonwebtoken - to generate a secure token used for authentication
 - other: libraries taken from the course - nodemon, bcrypt, body-parser, cors, express, fs

 ## Deployment